How to pass a list as an argument in Python

 print(f"Sum of numbers: {result}")--OUTPUT--Sum of numbers: 15

-In this example, the process_numbers function is designed to accept a list through its numbers parameter.
-When you pass my_list to this function, Python doesn't create a copy.
-Instead, the numbers parameter inside the function points to the same list object in memory that my_list refers to.
+In this example, the process_numbers function is defined to accept a single argument, numbers.
+When you call the function with my_list, you aren't creating a copy of the list.
+Instead, the numbers parameter inside the function becomes a reference that points to the original my_list object in memory.

 Common list argument patterns